COG-101/TTA-course-projects/shop-stock-checker-and-odds-evens/README.md

-# Shop Stock Checker + Odds and Evens function
+# Shop Stock Checker + Odds and Evens
 Two JavaScript programs connected via a single webpage:

 The former is a program designed to take user input and run a stock check, appending the item should it be out of stock and the user wishing to order it.